-Cosmic Explorer will benefit greatly from research and development into low-noise inertial and position sensors in multiple degrees of freedom.
-These sensors will enable improvements in seismic isolation and suspension control, both of which enhance the low-frequency sensitivity of CE and improve its output for science goals that depend on source localization, early warning, and/or high-redshift compact binary sources.
+Cosmic Explorer will benefit greatly from research and development into low-noise inertial and position sensors.
+Such sensors will enable improvements in seismic isolation and suspension control, both of which enhance the low-frequency sensitivity of Cosmic Explorer, and thereby

-As described in §8.1.4 above, the initial CE seismic isolation reference concept assumes a moderate improvement over current technology: $0.1 \text{ pm}/\sqrt{\text{Hz}}$ at 10 Hz, which is threefold better isolation than Advanced LIGO, and $1 \text{ pm}/\sqrt{\text{Hz}}$ at 1 Hz, which is tenfold better than Advanced LIGO.380 Promising technologies to achieve this include combining the mechanics of a conventional geophone (GS13) with an interferometric proof mass readout.411 The noise below 1 Hz is residual ground motion that comes from the inclusion of a position sensor signal to lock the suspension point to the ground on long timescales (a technique known as "blending").
-Additionally, the horizontal inertial sensing is susceptible to contamination from ground tilt, and should therefore be paired with low-noise tiltmeters.412 This is motivated by studies at LIGO Hanford that have shown that ground tilt couples significantly to the strain readout of the interferometer even after active seismic isolation.413 Lowering the tilt coupling, along with mitigating Newtonian noise fluctuations from the atmosphere, is an important motivator for carefully designed buildings.414 Further research in all of these areas is warranted.
+As described in §8.1.4 above, the seismic isolation for the initial CE target assumes a moderate improvement over current technology: $0.1 \, \mathrm{pm}/\sqrt{\mathrm{Hz}}$ at $10 \, \mathrm{Hz}$ , which is threefold better isolation than Advanced LIGO, and $1 \, \mathrm{pm}/\sqrt{\mathrm{Hz}}$ at $1 \, \mathrm{Hz}$ , which is tenfold better than Advanced LIGO.
+Promising technologies to achieve this include combining the mechanics of a conventional geophone (GS13) with an interferometric proof mass readout.
+The noise below $1 \, \mathrm{Hz}$ is residual ground motion that comes from the inclusion of a position sensor signal to lock the suspension point to the ground on long timescales (a technique known as "blending").
+Additionally, the horizontal inertial sensing is susceptible to contamination from ground tilt, and should therefore be paired with low-noise tiltmeters.
+This is motivated by studies at LIGO Hanford that have shown that ground tilt couples significantly to the strain readout of the interferometer even after active seismic isolation.
+Use the atmosphere, is an important motivator for carefully designed buildings.
+Further research in all of these areas is warranted.